-Figure 19.
-Predicted farm power as a function of inflow wind speed and wind direction (WD) variance (Wind Farm 2)
+Figure 16.
+Predicted farm power as a function of inflow wind speed and wind direction variance (Wind Farm 2)

-Figure 21.
+Figure 18.
 Predicted farm power in function of inflow wind speed and wind direction (Wind Farm 1)

-Figure 22.
+Figure 19.
 Predicted farm power in function inflow of wind speed and the quantity of turbines in standstill (Wind Farm 1)

-Figure 23.
+Figure 20.
 Predicted farm power in function of inflow wind speed and direction, with the farm power controller set point equal to 30% (Wind Farm 2)

-3.1.6 Farm power dynamics
+3.1.5 Farm power dynamics

-All power predictions presented in §3.1.5 are for steady-state conditions, i.e. all input parameters of the model are constant, at least during the last thirty-one 1-minute time steps $t_i \in [t_0, t{-1}, ..., t{-30}]$ , which are input features of the farm power prediction model.
+All power predictions presented in §3.1.4 are for steady-state conditions, i.e. all input parameters of the model are constant during the thirty-one 1-minute time steps.
 As explained in §2.2.1, the structure of the neural network of the farm model has been chosen specifically to be able to capture temporal variations of the inflow wind characteristics.
 In this section, the farm power is predicted for wind speeds that fluctuate over time.
-The objective is twofold: firstly, to assess the ability of the model to predict consistent and physically meaningful results under these dynamic conditions, and secondly, to gain insights into how wind speed variations impact farm power production, what cannot be modeled by traditional steady-state power models.
+The objective is twofold: firstly, to assess the ability of the model to predict consistent and physically meaningful results under these dynamic conditions, and secondly, to gain insights into how wind speed variations impact farm power production, what cannot be modelled by traditional steady-state power models.
 Two types of wind speed variations are tested: linear wind speed ramps and sinusoidal varying wind speeds with different frequencies.

-Figure 24 shows power predictions for Wind Farm 1 for the same wind directions as shown in figure 21 (i.e. $150^{\circ}$ and $240^{\circ}$ ).
-However, in addition to the two power curves for constant wind speeds ( $v_i = v_0$ for $t_i \in [t_0, t{-1}, ..., t{-30}]$ ), power predictions are shown for the cases with a linear wind speed increase and decrease with a change rate of 0.05 m/s per minute (i.e. resp. $v_i = v{i-1} + 0.05$ m/s and $v_i = v{i-1} - 0.05$ m/s).
-It can be seen that in case of increasing wind speed (dashed lines), the predicted farm power is lower.
-In contrast, for decreasing wind speed (dotted lines), the predicted power is higher.
-Indeed, if at the inflow side of the wind farm the wind speed is increasing, this means that downstream in the wind farm the wind speed is still lower than at the inflow side, which results in a lower total farm power.
+- Figure 21 shows power predictions for Wind Farm 1 for the same wind directions as shown in figure 18.
+However, in addition to the two power curves for constant wind speeds, the power predictions are shown for the cases with a linear wind speed increase and decrease with a change rate of 0.05 m/s per minute.
+It can be seen that in case of increasing wind speed, the predicted farm power is lower.
+In contrast, for decreasing wind speed, the predicted power is higher.
+Indeed, if at the inflow side of the wind farm the wind speed is increasing, this means that downstream in the wind farm the wind speed is still lower - 455 than at the inflow side, which results in a lower total farm power.
 As can be seen on this plot as well, this effect is larger for wind direction 240° (blue arrows) than for wind direction 180° (orange arrows).
 This is because the cross-section of the wind farm in direction 240° is longer than in wind direction 180°.
 Consequently, changed wind speeds need more time to reach the downstream turbines.
 In addition, on the plot it can be seen that there is a hysteresis for the start-up and shut-down of the turbines around the cut-in wind speed.
-Note that for static wind farm power models, in Figure 24, all curves for wind direction 150° would be identical and all curves for wind direction 240° would be identical.

-Figure 24.
-Predicted farm power in function of inflow wind speed (ws) with a linearly increasing and decreasing speed with a change rate of 0.05 m/s per minute, for wind directions (wd) 240° and 150° (Wind Farm 1).
+Figure 21.
+Predicted farm power in function of inflow wind speed with a linearly increasing and decreasing speed with a change rate of 0.05 m/s per minute, for wind directions 240° and 150° (Wind Farm 1).

-Figure 25.
+Figure 22.
 Frequency response of predicted farm power in case of a wind inflow with a sinusoidal oscillating wind speed component with an amplitude of 1 m/s.
 The plots show the average, maximum and minimum power of the predicted oscillating farm power in function of the period of the sinusoidal component of the wind speed.
 In addition, also the time offset between the oscillating farm power and wind speed is shown.
 The color of the curves indicate the average wind speed (resp.
 14 m/s, 11 m/s and 8 m/s) and the wind direction (260° and 325°) (Wind Farm 2).